 - Misrepresentation during the negotiation process.

 - Unconscionability (when something about the agreement is shockingly unfair).

 - Public policy violation (for example, when an employee is forced to sign a contract that prevents them from joining a union or going on a medical leave, or when a landlord makes a resident sign a contract to forbid companion animals for medical purposes).

 - A mistake made by either or both parties.

 - Impossibility of fulfillment of the contract's terms.

 If you need more information about what makes a contract invalid, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.